sparkbox/cachebust/README.md

 ### Config File

-Also you may create a config file in the root of the project directory called `cachebust.config.json`
+Also you may create a config file in the root of the project directory called `.cachebust.config`

 This will be a JSON object like the following:

     {
-      "cachebust": {
       "target": [
           "path/to/source/css/style.css",
           "path/to/source/js/script.js"
       ],
       "source": [
           "path/to/target/template.html"
       ]
-      }
     }

 ### Direct Input